-We operate in London and the South East at a natural size, respecting the cyclical nature of property development.
-Our core brands are Berkeley, St James, St George and St Edward, our joint venture with Prudential.
+We operate in London and the South at a natural size, respecting the cyclical nature of property development.
+Our core brands are Berkeley, Berkeley First, St James, St George and St Edward, our joint venture with Prudential.
+We also have overseas sales desks in Hong Kong and Singapore.